sblab-bioinformatics/5fC-nucleosome/Reconstitution_experiments/Comp_prediction_nucleosome_occupancy/nuc_occ_van_noort/README.md

-# Computes  elastic energy to form a nucleosome, or prediction of nucleosome occupancy/free energy based on sequence periodicity
+# Prediction of nucleosome occupancy/free energy based on sequence periodicity, or calculation of the elastic energy to form a nucleosome

 For the analysis of multiple short sequences (~200 bp).
 Expects fasta file with one or more sequences.
 Does the following calculations (one or the other depending on options defined in the command line):